motiwari/BanditPAM/README.md

 The corresponding logfile for this run, `mnist_log`, will contain the run's results and additional statistics in a format that can be easily read into json.

+## Documentation

+Documentation for BanditPAM can be found here:
+* Doxygen docs: `BanditPAM/docs/html/index.html`

 ## Building the C++ executable from source